-- One or two Intel® XeonTM processors with an internal operating speed of at least 2.8 GHz, internal cache of at least 1 MB, and a front-side bus operating at 800 MHz. - Support for symmetric multiprocessing (SMP), which is available on systems with two Intel Xeon processors.
+- Up to four Intel (Neon M processors with an internal operating speed of at least 3.16 GHz, internal cache of at least 1 MB, and a front-side busoperating at 667 MHz. - Support for symmetric multiprocessing (SMP), which is available on systems with up to three additional Intel Xeon processors.
 SMP greatly improves overall system performance by dividing processor operations between independent processors.
 To take advantage of this feature, you must use an operating system that supports multiprocessing.

-NOTE: If you decide to upgrade your system by installing a second processor, you must order the processor upgrade kits from Dell.
+NOTE: If you decide to upgrade your system by installing additional processors, you must order the processor upgrade kits from Dell.
 Not all versions of the Intel Xeon processor will work properly as additional processors.
-The upgrade kit from Dell contains the correct version of the processor, heat sink, and fan as well as the instructions for performing the upgrade.
-Both processors must have the same internal operating frequency and cache size.
+The upgrade kit from Dell contains the correct version of the processor and heat sink, as well as the instructions for performing the upgrade.
+All processors must have the same internal operating frequency and cache size.

-- A minimum of 256 MB of registered PC2-3200 DDR 2 400 SDRAM memory modules, upgradable to a maximum of 16 GB by installing combinations of 256-MB, 512-MB, 1-GB, 2-GB, or 4-GB (when available) 2-way interleaving memory modules in the six memory module sockets on the system board. - NOTE: Two-way interleaving is not supported in the 256-MB single memory module configuration. - NOTE: The chip fail feature is only supported using x4 memory modules
+- A minimum of 512 MB of registered PC2-3200 DDR 2 400 SDRAM memory modules, upgradable to a maximum of 64 GB by installing combinations of 256-MB, 512-MB, 1-GB, 2-GB, or 4-GB (when available) 2-way interleaving memory modules in up to four hot-pluggable memory risers on the system board. - NOTE: The chip fail feature is only supported using x4 and x8 memory modules.